 What’s in your file cabinet?

 The North Carolina Collection is more than just books.
 In fact, we collect materials donated by people just like you.
-These materials usually take the form of photographs shot in Durham or papers of individuals and organizations based in Durham.
+Common donations include photographs shot in Durham or papers of individuals and organizations based in Durham.
 Do you have church programs, records of a business or nonprofit organization, memorabilia from school days, playbills from your favorite theater group, or other such items?
 We’re interested!

 Please think about what materials you might pass on to the North Carolina Collection to enhance the study of Durham city and county’s history and culture.

-- Your materials will be thoroughly processed, on the shelf, and ready for use in a timely manner, normally within six to nine months.
+- Your donation will be thoroughly processed, on the shelf, and ready for use in a timely manner, normally within six to nine months.
 This is an exceptional turn-around time.

 - You will be invited to participate in a reception recognizing people who have donated their papers to the NC Collection.

-- Especially significant items will be scanned and made available on the internet so that people living elsewhere will have access to them.
+- Especially significant items will be scanned and made available on the internet so that people around the world will have access to them.

-- A recorded interview will be conducted with some donors and added to the NC Collection.
+- Interviews with some donors will be recorded and added to the NC Collection.

 - All collections of materials will be publicized through the library catalog, NC Collection website, and Digital Public Library of America.
 Some collections will also be publicized through displays, newspaper articles, presentations, etc.